Chapter 3 : R

 The sorting was dull for Emily.
 This class was much larger than her own had been, and not recognizing any but two of the children, she had little to do except cheer for new Hufflepuffs.

 Emily glanced over at Tristan hoping to make faces, as they usually did, at the sillier names.
 Finally McGonagall read an absolutely perfect one: ‘Longbottom.’

 Emily saw Tristan’s head jerk up—but he didn’t look over at Emily.
 Instead, his eyes followed the little wizard with great, almost terrified, interest.
 Even when little Longbottom tried to abscond to his table still wearing the sorting hat, Tristan didn't laugh.

-Finally, the sorting concluded, and Super Baby Harry Potter ended up Gryffindor—to exactly no one’s surprise.
+Finally, the Sorting concluded.
+Super Baby Harry Potter had ended up Gryffindor—to exactly no one’s surprise.
 Dumbledore made his perfunctory absurd remarks, and the gleaming platters filled mercifully with food.
 Emily’s section of the table included a good portion of the Hufflepuff Quidditch team, and the conversation ultimately steered in that, mind-numbing, direction.
 Not knowing or caring about the terminology, Emily entertained herself by sculpting mashed potatoes with her fork.

 After some time working on a potato model of her family’s compound, she looked up to realize that Tristan had been watching her, red faced from trying to withold his laughter.
 What? mouthed Emily, but Tristan simply shook his head, and laughed harder.

 Terence Higgs must have noticed, because he smacked Tristan in the back of the head as he passed.
 Emily clapped her hand over her mouth in surprise, before bursting out laughing, alongside Tristan, at the stereotypically Slytheriny display.